Five-year Plan to Control the Aborigines

-Five-year plan for governing aborigines, or the Five Year Plan to Subdue the Savages, was a program aimed to use military force to suppress the aborigine populations in Taiwan during the early years of the Japanese rule.
+The "Five-year Plan to Control the Aborigines" was a program aimed to use military force to suppress the aborigine populations in Taiwan during the early years of the Japanese rule.
 It was enacted by the fifth Taiwanese governor general, Sakuma Samata from 1910 to 1915.

 In the year of 1906, General of the imperial Japanese army Sakuma Samata became the fifth governor general of Taiwan.
 In 1909, Sakuma created the Bureau of Aboriginal Affairs as a part of the Civil Administration Bureau and established local aboriginal offices in different regions among Taiwan and assigned aboriginal duties to local administrators, as a result of preparation on further soon to be enacted aboriginal governance program.
 He then drafted the ‘Five-year plan of aboriginal governance’ in 1910 with a budget of 16.3 million Yuan, aimed to make all the aborigines who were living in the mountain regions pledge their allegiance to the Japanese ruling force with the use of military and armed forces in 5 years.